-Sofia in 3 Days for Friends - Shared bites and local flavors at Central Sofia Market Hall
+Sofia in 3 Days - Shared bites and local flavors at Central Sofia Market Hall

 A social, high-energy long weekend in Sofia built for a group of friends: tasty communal meals at market stalls and lively bars, a breezy city bike tour, an easy Vitosha hike, an escape-room challenge, and nights out at Sofia’s best live-music and club venues.
 Designed for May (spring) when the city is green and evenings stay light and warm.